-The Patient Protection and Affordable Care Act (ACA) dramatically reduced the number of uninsured; however, there remain 4 million Californians without insurance.
+The Patient Protection and Affordable Care Act (ACA) dramatically reduced the number of uninsured; however, there remain 2.9 million Californians without insurance.
 Many of the uninsured work for employers that do not offer insurance, and those who are offered insurance often cannot afford their share of the premium.
 Young adults, racial and ethnic minorities, and those who are non-citizens are more likely to be uninsured.
 Lack of insurance has a significant impact on an individual's ability to access health care services.
 Uninsured adults are more likely to postpone or forego health care altogether, are less able to afford prescription drugs, and less likely to follow through on treatment plans.
 Reduced access to quality health care results in poor health, preventable hospitalizations, and premature death.

-Similar to the efforts that have been made to provide insurance coverage for uninsured children, the County supports the development of a long term solution that will provide health care coverage for all residents of California.
+Similar to the efforts that have been made to provide insurance coverage for uninsured children, the County supports the development of a long-term solution that will provide health care coverage for all residents of California.
 Toward that end, the County urges the State and Federal governments to build upon the ACA with the goal of expanding a system of health care coverage and medical care delivery for all children and adults.
 Expansion should preserve the strengths of the current system, including the unique qualities of county operated systems, such as the County's Healthy Kids program, but also address areas of concern such as correctional health services.
-Finally, health care reform must include mental health parity provisions that provide coverage for mental health services equal to coverage for mental health services.
+Finally, health care reform must include mental health parity provisions that provide coverage for mental health services equal to coverage for medical and surgical benefits and ensure adequate ongoing funding for both expanded and core mental health services.